microsoft/playwright/docs/src/api/class-locator.md

 ## async method: Locator.dispatchEvent
 * since: v1.14

-Programmaticaly dispatch an event on the matching element.
+Programmatically dispatch an event on the matching element.

 **Usage**